Mohansithaiya/FindMaximum/README.md

+# DATE:
-# Find the maximum of a list of numbers
+# EX.NO.06 Find the maximum of a list of numbers
 ## Aim:
 To write a program to find the maximum of a list of numbers.
 ## Equipment’s required: